 This scholarship is awarded to a humanities student who is interested in education and has completed at least two quarters of college level study at TCC, including a minimum of 10 credits with a GPA of 3.

 This scholarship is for students who will graduate from a Denver High School.
 The award amount is over a four year period if renewal criteria are met.
 Students must have a cumulative GPA of at least 2.

 Offered to a new or currently enrolled student with sophomore, junior or senior standing, who has demonstrated the goal of applying technology to a discipline of study through past individual or academic projects.

 The Moccasin Lake Foundation Scholarship is a full-need, renewable scholarship open to all incoming freshman and transfer students.
 Applicants should plan on attending Heritage full time starting fall semester 2019.

-The Smart Choices Scholarship Program annually recognizes one male and one female graduating senior from among the WIAA member high schools for excellence in athletics/activities, academics, leadership and community service throughout his and her high school career.
+This scholarship recognizes graduating seniors from among the WIAA member high schools for excellence in athletics/activities, academics, leadership and community service throughout their high school career.